-82. The role of the DSA study needs assessor is to consider the nature of the student's disability and the impact of that disability on the student's ability to access their chosen course.
-Consideration must be given to the learning environment of the student and the content of the course they intend to study.
+86. The role of the DSA study needs assessor is to consider the nature of the student's disability and the impact of that disability on the student's ability to access their chosen course.
 Through discussions with the student and using the information in the specialist diagnostic assessment report and an Education, Health and Care (EHC) plan where one exists, the assessor should identify what support is essential to enable the student to undertake their course effectively.
 Assessors are required to have regard to the Student Support Regulations and this guidance when considering the support funded through DSA that they wish to recommend for the student.
 This guidance sets out what falls within the scope of DSA.
 If DSA are available, but the assessor determines that some of the support is already provided by the provider, then DSA funding will not be necessary and should not be recommended for that support.
-The primary responsibility for supporting a disabled student rests with the provider; DSA are made available to complement the existing support.
+The primary responsibility for supporting a disabled student is the provider and DSA are made available to complement the existing support.
 DSA study needs assessors should set out clearly in the report what recommendations they are making for DSA funded support and why.
 Any recommendations for DSA support will continue to require full justification.
 Decisions on the support to award will be taken by SFW, taking into account the recommendations of the DSA study needs assessor.